haicenhacks/blog/posts/auditing-a-50-security-camera-dvr-system.rst

 .. link:
 .. description: DVR, security camera, CCTV, closed circuit camera monitoring, hacking, IoT, embedded devices,
 .. type: text
-.. status: draft

-FYI, this is a rewrite of an audit I did in 2016 and was previously hosted on my old blogspot account.
-In doing research for the rewrite, I found that someone had done largely similar work, but I have identified some new information that may be of interest.
+FYI, this is a rewrite of some work I did in 2016 and was previously hosted on my old blogspot account.
+In doing research for the rewrite, I found that several people had done largely similar work, but I have identified some new information, particularly the ability to **format the disk drive by sending a post request**.

 Introduction
 ============